iliakan/git-tutorial/git.md

 - [Icon] Linux:
     - Use `apt-get install git` or a similar command of your package manager.

+Please open the terminal.

+If you don't know how to do it, please read here.

-You can check if git is installed by typing in the command line:
+You can check if git is correctly by typing in the command line:

 > git version